 Vegan and vegetarian menu

-The announcement of noodle lab comes just two weeks after wagamama’s launch of a new vegan and vegetarian menu featuring 29 plant-based dishes, including a silken tofu ramen dish and a spicy yasai samla curry, awarded ‘best curry’ in PETA’s 2017 Food Awards.
+The announcement of noodle lab comes just two weeks after wagamama’s vegan menu launch featuring 29 plant-based dishes, including a silken tofu ramen dish and a spicy yasai samla curry, awarded ‘best curry’ in PETA’s 2017 Food Awards.

 More vegan dishes and choices will be tested as part of noodle lab so it can continue wagamama’s support of vegan and vegetarian lifestyle choices.